Macaulay Posets and Rings: Quotients by Monomial Ideals

 \begin{dfn}[Leck Rings] A \textit{basic Leck} ring has the form

-A \textit{Leck} ring is the tensor product of basic Leck rings together with one Kruskal-Katona Ring. \end{dfn}
+A \textit{Leck} ring is the tensor product of basic Leck rings together with one Kruskal--Katona Ring. \end{dfn}

 Notice that when $d=2$, the poset of monomials of a basic Leck ring is just the dual of a star.
-Thus, the following theorems provide another direction in generalizing the Mermin-Murai Theorem \ref{MerminMurai}.
+Thus, the following theorems provide another direction in generalizing the Mermin--Murai Theorem \ref{MerminMurai}.

 \begin{thm}[Leck \cite{LeckUwe2001Osai, LeckUwe2002AGoL} 2001,2002] The poset of monomials of a Leck ring is Macaulay. \end{thm}